 The FVRCP vaccine, sometimes called the distemper vaccine, protects against feline viral rhinotracheitis, calicivirus and panleukopenia (also known as feline distemper).

 Injured cats are treated by veterinary staff and returned only after sufficient recovery.

-For kittens under three months of age or three pounds, we cannot vaccinate against rabies, but we’re happy to vaccinate these kittens once they have reached that threshold and the caregiver brings them to one of our partner veterinary clinics.
+Minimum weight required for vaccination against rabies varies by state.
+We cannot vaccinate underweight kittens against rabies, but we’re happy to vaccinate these kittens once they have reached that threshold and the caregiver brings them to one of our partner veterinary clinics.

 Click here to download and print this document.
 (PDF 752 KB)